Statehouse Roundup: Senate reaches deal on automatic stays - South Carolina Radio Network

 A daily review of what’s making news in South Carolina state government.

 — Legislation that could make it harder for private citizens or conservation groups to file lawsuits that block development received a key vote Wednesday night after nearly five hours of debate.
-Senators voted 26-6 for legislation that would limit the time lawsuits could be filed against companies after they receive necessary environmental permits from environmental regulators.
+Senators voted 26-6 for legislation that would limit the time lawsuits could be filed against companies after they receive necessary permits from environmental regulators.

 Currently, groups can temporarily block construction once a permit is granted so their arguments can be made in court, a process known as an “automatic stay.”
 Under a compromise reached Wednesday, the permitholder could ask for the stay to be lifted after 90 days, although a judge would ultimately decide.